b-cubed-eu/documentation/dev-guide/index.md

 ---
-title: Software development guide
+title: B-Cubed software development guide
-permalink: /dev-guide/
-layout: default
-has_children: true
-nav_order: 3
 ---

-# B-Cubed software development guide

 {:.fs-6 .fw-300}
 This guide specifies high-level requirements for software, computational tools and resources developed for B-Cubed (referred to in the chapters as "software") to ensure that the produced software meets the intended quality, openness, portability and reusability.